georgeoshardo/SyMBac/docs/source/index.rst

 SyMBac (Synthetic Micrographs of Bacteria) is a tool to generate synthetic phase contrast or fluorescence images of bacteria.
 Currently the tool only supports bacteria growing in the mother machine, however support for bacteria growing in monolayers (and maybe even biofilms!) is coming.

+Read the preprint_, SyMBac: Synthetic Micrographs for Accurate Segmentation of Bacterial Cells using Deep Neural Networks

+Georgeos Hardo, Maximillian Noka, Somenath Bakshi

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.
+Please report issues on GitHub, or if you want specific usage help, please email_ me.

 Contents
 --------